pyxu-org/pyxu/doc/fair/score.rst

 Pyxu Score Explained
 ====================

-The **Pyxu Score** is a quantitative measure we use to rank and evaluate Pyxu plugins.
+The **Pyxu Score** is a quantitative measure we use to rank and evaluate `Pyxu plugins <./plugins/index.html>`_.
 The score takes into account multiple criteria, ensuring you get a holistic understanding of a plugin's standing.
 Here's a breakdown:

-The Pyxu Score is calculated using the following criteria:

-1. **Version Matching**: If a plugin's version matches the latest Pyxu version, it gets a point.
+1. **Version Matching**: If a plugin's version matches the latest Pyxu version, and the latest Python version it gets a point.
-2. **Pyxu Principles Adherence**: Plugins abiding by key Pyxu principles, namely:
+2. **Pyxu Principles Adherence**: Plugins abiding by key `Pyxu principles <./dev_notes.html>`_, namely:

    * Input shape agnosticity (i.e., support for NDArrays),

    * Complete backend-agnosticity (i.e., support for Numpy, Cupy and Dask arrays),
    * Precision management (i.e., allow selection between computation at both single and double precision)